+The emergence of BB reasoning

 The ability to reason about causal events is thought generally to emerge between 18 months and 5 years of age (e.g., Gopnik et al., 2001; Sobel & Kirkham, 2006; Sobel et al., 2004; cf. Sobel & Kirkham, 2005).
-Although researchers have used a variety of paradigms to examine causal reasoning in (for a review see Bullock, Gelman, & Baillargeon, 1982), here we focus on research that has used the blicket-detector design.
-We focus on this paradigm it has been used most extensively to test children’s causal-reasoning abilities as well as to assess their ability to engage in . focus on this paradigm because the notion that use Bayesian inference to reason about causal events and to engage in backwards blocking reasoning was developed in the context of the blicket-detector paradigm and in concert with key advances in computer science, philosophy, machine learning, and statistics (for a review, see Gopnik et al., 2004).
+Although researchers have used a variety of paradigms to examine causal reasoning in human children (for a review see Bullock, Gelman, & Baillargeon, 1982), here we focus on research that has used the blicket-detector design.
+We focus on this paradigm for three reasons.
+First, it has been used most extensively to test children’s causal-reasoning abilities as well as to assess their ability to engage in backwards-blocking reasoning.
+Second, versions of this design have been used to evaluate adults’ causal reasoning abilities, which may support cross-study and between-age comparisons.
+Third, we focus on this paradigm because the notion that human reasoners use Bayesian inference to reason about causal events was introduced within the context of the blicket-detector studies and in concert with key advances in computer science, philosophy, machine learning, and statistics (for a review, see Gopnik et al., 2004).

-In studies that use this design, children are introduced first to a machine called the "blicket detector" and are told that the machine lights up and plays music when certain objects—namely, "blickets"—are placed on it but not when other objects are placed on it.
-Following a series of events in which the detector activates , children are then asked to determine which objects are blickets and to “make the machine go” by placing the .
-This research has demonstrated that can use patterns of variation and covariation to make causal inferences and to generate causal interventions (e.g., Gopnik et al., 2001)can design causal interventions based on the observed interventions and actions of others (e.g., Meltzoff, Waismeyer, & Gopnik, 2012). can reason about causes that span multiple domains such as
+In studies that use this design, children are introduced to a machine called the "blicket detector" and told that the machine lights up and plays music when certain objects—namely, "blickets"—are placed on it but not when other objects are placed on it.
+Following a series of events in which the detector activates (or not), children are then asked to determine which objects are blickets and to “make the machine go” by placing the blicket on the machine.
+This research has demonstrated that starting at 18 months of age children can use higher-order relational rules to make causal inferences (Benton, Rakison, & Sobel, 2021; Walker & Gopnik, 2014).
+By 2 years of age children not only can categorize and distinguish blickets from non-blickets but they can use patterns of variation and covariation to make causal inferences and to generate causal interventions (e.g., Sobel & Gopnik, 2000; Gopnik et al., 2001).
+In addition, 2-year-olds can design causal interventions based on the observed interventions and actions of others (e.g., Meltzoff, Waismeyer, & Gopnik, 2012).
+By 3 years of age children show sensitivity to base-rate information in their causal inferences about blickets (Sobel, Tenenbaum, & Gopnik, 2004; Sobel & Munro, 2006), and between 3 and 5 years of age they can reason about causes that span multiple domains such as the domains of psychology and biology.